rcalixte/wayland-book/src/introduction.md

 Wayland client and server applications.
 Over the course of your reading, we'll build a mental model of Wayland and establish the rationale that went into its design.
-Within these pages you should find many "aha!" moments as the intuitive design choices of Wayland become clear, which will help to keep the pages turning.
+Within these pages you should find many "aha!" moments as the intuitive design choices of Wayland become clear, which should help to keep the pages turning.
+Welcome to the future of open source graphics!

 ## About the author